 The Problem

 Obesity has been a long-fought battle in the United States.
 In 2020, the CDC estimated an obesity prevalence of 41.9% (1).
-This prevalence will continue to increase unless we take strong steps towards treating obesity as we would any other medical condition.
+This prevalence will continue to increase unless we take decisive steps towards treating obesity as we would any other medical condition.

 The Solution

-So, what does someone spending more than 50% of their waking time working at a desk, do to lose weight?
+So, what does someone spending more than 50% of their waking time working at a desk do to lose weight?
 The solution is multifaceted and involves initiatives taken by the workplace and you, the workplace employee.

 Workplace Initiatives